 The mission of Nonprof-IT is to empower local nonprofit organizations with comprehensive information technology support by creating internship opportunities for UW-Milwaukee students.

 Most nonprofit employees have specialized skills and talents to serve the community, not technology.
-A recent survey by The Community Corps reveals that 88% of nonprofit organizations in the United States have little to no in-house IT resources.
+A survey by The Community Corps reveals that 88% of nonprofit organizations in the United States have little to no in-house IT resources.
 Without IT resources and support nonprofit organizations struggle in an increasingly digital world.
 The average semester project can result in a cost savings of $10,000 or more for participating organizations.

-According to a 2018 report by the Association of American Colleges & Universities (AAC&U), 94% of hiring managers said they would be more likely to hire a recent graduate who has had an internship.
+According to a recent report by the Association of American Colleges & Universities (AAC&U), 94% of hiring managers said they would be more likely to hire a recent graduate who has had an internship.
 Student teams work with nonprofit organizations to assess their technology needs and goals as they develop, implement, and evaluate a customized strategic technology plan under the supervision and tutelage of UWM faculty/staff and mentors from the Greater Milwaukee business community.
 Over the course of semester-long projects, teams provide their expertise in areas such as website development, social media campaigns, graphic design, and technology assessment and recommendations.